eaglesky/CodingPractices/AlgorithmsReview.md

             10 (expected returned node)
       ```
     This algorithm can be easily extended to implement Ceiling and Floor methods.
 Remember the inductive proof from the root.
+  - [Leetcode] Convert Sorted Array to Binary Search Tree(Algorithms and Iterative Implementation*)
+  - [Leetcode] Convert Sorted List to Binary Search Tree(Best Algorithm* and Implementations*), constructing tree from array can also be solved by bottom-up approach!
 * Others
   - [Others] Find Depth.
 (Algorithms* and implementations*).